 Skip to main content

-Troubleshooting: Why Are My Pull Requests Not Showing?
+Troubleshooting: Pull Requests Are Not Showing in LinearB

 Having trouble seeing your pull requests in LinearB?
 This article outlines common reasons why PRs might be missing from metrics, activity views, or alerts.